brho/akaros/Documentation/Contributing.md

 must say where you got the code from, such as a URL, project name and version, etc.  Do not add the .c files to Kbuild yet.
 Otherwise, you'll break the build.

-+ Run spatch, if applicable, in a single commit.

-+ Run clang-format, if applicable, in a single commit.
++ Run spatch and clang-format, if applicable, in a single commit.
 It's much easier to diagnose problems if spatch and reformatting was done before any other changes.
+Sometimes these tools fail.
+Just fix up any mistakes in this commit.

 + Add your own changes, such that it compiles.
 This is the point where you add the .c files to Kbuild so that we actually build the files.